Ethaisa123/Spotisaber/README.md

 ### Will you make a propper gooye
-I will not make a propper gui beacuse im stupied and i like text based programs like an old text adventure
+I will not make a propper gui beacuse im stupied and i like text based programs like an old text adventure this text is a lie ^^^

 ### what is "Couldn't write token to cache at: .cache"
 "Couldn't write token to cache at: .cache" is a known error that does not effect the program, feel free to ignore it
 ### IMPORTANT: make sure you have python 3 installed from the microsoft store! (https://www.microsoft.com/store/productId/9P7QFQMJRFP7)

 #### dont do anything bad like spamming the servers yadda yadda

+# ---gui version---
+If you are running the program for the first time please click the install libraries button to make it work ( try relaunching aswell ) the programm freezes temporaroiolee when it sends a get request to the spotify servers annd the beast saber servers!